 Knowing what to do when buying a reel is very important for real satisfaction.
 Examples Reel A is able to fight mega-sized fish but the main line that was used breaks many times.
 Many do not realize that not necessarily mainline giving a problem, sometimes drag reel that not smooth also affecting and stress the line to break easily.
 Normally, it happens after using it for quite sometimes.
 While Reel B which has a smooth drag able to fight and land a mega-sized fish without breaking the lines.
 Anyway, this is an example.

 Making a wise choice for the targeted species and fishing location is the most important factors when choosing a reel.
 When you understand the target fish it will help you to choose the best reel.
 Make sure all the setup such as rod and mainline is in accordance with the reel.
-Balancing and matching concept has to be taken into consideration to get the maximum satisfaction.
+Balancing and matching concept has to be taken into consideration because this is the only way to protect your sensitive setup from damage and at the same time it will allow you to get the maximum satisfaction.

 All information given is based on a best efforts to express our opinions and knowledge that has been acquired.
 Paragraph or inappropriate words may have been used and it is out of control because we have tried most wisely.
 If you have suggestions, please comment.
 We will make changes.